-New advances in software automation and its application to legal work are providing opportunities for law firms to significantly reduce overhead expenses and execution timelines, while maximizing productivity.
+New advances with software automation in law firms and its widespread application to legal work are providing opportunities for law firms to significantly reduce overhead expenses and execution timelines, while maximizing productivity.

 The high cost per hour of attorney work, combined with increasing cost-control pressures, makes the automation of legal work desirable for clients and counsel alike.

 In fact, a recent study by the McKinsey Global Institute revealed that an estimated 23 percent of a lawyer’s job can be automated using artificial intelligence (AI) and machine learning.

 This article explores some of the latest advances in the legal task automation space.

 Legal research is a time-consuming manual process.
 Given this obvious pain point, the field is ripe for innovation and improvement.